hharcolezi/hharcolezi.github.io/_pages/publications.md

 author_profile: true
 ---

-Here I list my publications ordered by year including their pdf (or authors pdf version) and their resources when applicable (e.g., presentation, video-presentation, dataset, codes). \
+Here I list my peer-reviewed publications ordered by year including their pdf (or authors pdf version) and their resources when applicable (e.g., presentation, video-presentation, dataset, codes). \
 The author order indicates the magnitude of contribution, with the first author adding the most value. \
 The superscript \* indicates equal contributions to the paper. \
 You can also check out my [ORCID](https://orcid.org/0000-0001-8059-7094), [DBLP](https://dblp.uni-trier.de/pid/248/5342.html), [Google Scholar](https://scholar.google.com/citations?hl=en&user=VJgSocwAAAAJ), [Web of Science](https://www.webofscience.com/wos/author/record/2095547) and [Lattes CV](http://lattes.cnpq.br/6492386691695466) pages.